Japanese-Maple/SVD-PCA/README.md

 ## Visualizations

 ### 1. Principal Component Projections
-Here we show how the algorithm identifies the axes of maximum variance in a synthetic dataset.
+Here I show how the algorithm identifies the axes of maximum variance in a synthetic dataset.
 ![Principal Component Projections](SVD_visual_2D.png)

 ### 2. SVD-Based Image Reconstruction